 Cisco UCS (Unified Computing System) is a data center product line composed of computing hardware, virtualization support, switching fabric, and management software.
-LogicMonitor gathers metrics for the system via the UCS Manager SOAP API.
-For more information on the metrics exposed via the API, see your API documentation, which is available at
+LogicMonitor gathers metrics for the system via the UCS Manager XML API.
+To see the metrics exposed via the UCS Manager XML API, refer to your API documentation at

 http://<your UCS Manager IP address>/docs.

-As of early 2020, LogicMonitor’s Cisco UCS package is confirmed to be compatible with all current versions of Cisco UCS.
-As Cisco releases newer versions of UCS, LogicMonitor will test and extend coverage as necessary.
+As of August 2021, LogicMonitor’s Cisco UCS package is confirmed to be compatible with all current versions of Cisco UCS Manager XML API.

 - UCS Manager